Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 The `map-columns` functions can be thought of as applying a function on all the values of each variable as a vector, rather than the individual rows as `replace-column` does.
-To see this, we'll need to use functions that operate on vectors, in this case `nu:e+`, which is the vector addition function for Lisp-Stat.
-Let's see this working
+To see this, we'll use functions that operate on vectors, in this case `nu:e+`, which is the vector addition function for Lisp-Stat.
+Let's see this working first:
-first:

 ```lisp
 (nu:e+ #(1 1 1) #(2 3 4))